particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

+### Power manager environment variables

+{{since when="6.5.0"}}

+On devices with a bq24195 PMIC (M-SoM, Muon, Boron, B-Series SoM, Tracker SoM, Electron, and E-Series), the input current limit and battery charge current can be overridden using environment variables, without changing your firmware:

+- `PARTICLE_PMIC_INPUT_CURRENT`: overrides `powerSourceMaxCurrent()`, in mA.
+Valid range: 500 to 1500.
+- `PARTICLE_PMIC_CHARGE_CURRENT`: overrides `batteryChargeCurrent()`, in mA.
+Valid range: 512 to 1500.

+A value outside the valid range is ignored, and the value from `SystemPowerConfiguration` (or its default) is used instead. `PARTICLE_PMIC_CHARGE_CURRENT` is applied even if it's set higher than the effective input current limit; in that case the PMIC's VINDPM loop will throttle charging at runtime rather than the device enforcing the limit itself.

+These overrides only affect what's applied to the PMIC.
+They do not change the stored `SystemPowerConfiguration`, so `System.getPowerConfiguration()` continues to report the values set (or defaulted) in your firmware.
+The overrides are applied when the Power Manager initializes at boot and whenever `System.setPowerConfiguration()` is called; changing the environment variables while running does not take effect until the next reset.

+See [Environment variables](/getting-started/configuration/environment/#power-manager-environment-variables) for more information on setting these variables.

 ### B-Series SoM

 By default, on the **B-Series SoM**, the Tinker application firmware enables the use of the bq24195 PMIC and MAX17043 fuel gauge.
 This in turn uses I2C (D0 and D1) and pin A6 (PM_INT).
 If you are not using the PMIC and fuel gauge and with to use these pins for other purposes, be sure to disable system power configuration.
 This setting is persistent, so you may want to disable it with your manufacturing firmware only.